Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

     # this will raise an exception if run after the previous code block
     pipette.pick_up_tip()

-.. note:

-    In API Version 2.0 and 2.1, the returned tip would be picked up by a subsequent ``pick_up_tip()`` call.
-The above example in versions 2.0 and 2.1 would not iterate through the list of tip racks as described.
-This bug has been fixed since API version 2.2, so that the next unused tip will be picked up after a tip is returned.

 To change the location of the first tip used by the pipette, you can use :py:attr:`.InstrumentContext.starting_tip`: